Philochortus neumanni

 Philochortus neumanni, known commonly as Neumann's orangetail lizard, is a species of lizard in the family Lacertidae.
 The species is endemic to the Arabian Peninsula in Western Asia.

 Etymology

 The specific name, neumanni, is in honor of German ornithologist Oscar Neumann.

-Geographic range
+Geographic distribution

-P. neumanni is found in Saudi Arabia and Yemen.
+Philochortus neumanni is found in Saudi Arabia and Yemen.

+Habitat

+The preferred natural habitats of Philochortus neumanni are forest and shrubland, at elevations of 80–1,500 m, but it may also be found in agricultural areas.

 Description

-Dorsally, P. neumanni is brown or blackish with six narrow yellow stripes.
+Dorsally, Philochortus neumanni is brown or blackish with six narrow yellow stripes.
 Ventrally, it is white.
 Adults have a snout-to-vent length (SVL) of about 8 cm.
 The tail is very long, about 20 cm.